 (1) Generally.
 Upon the filing of a document by a party, an email message will be automatically generated by the ECF system and sent to the registered attorneys for all parties in the case.
-Receipt of this message constitutes service on the receiving party.
+Except for electronically filed civil complaints and other case-initiating documents, which must be served manually, receipt of this message constitutes service on the receiving party.